 Both United States and the Soviet Union were highly committed to gaining the lead in the air domain.
 Many aircraft that were built during this era, encompassed unique designs and technology that make them relevant even in the present.

-What is unique about this twin-engine fighter, it’s the constant improvements and upgrades it received even in the earliest lines of production.
+What is unique about this twin-engine fighter is the constant improvements and upgrades it received even in the earliest lines of production.
 The MiG-29 managed to display competitive features and capabilities, which led many countries to procure it.
-That is why, its operations and combat engagements take place in numerous countries and several continents surpassing the Atlantic Ocean, far into Peru.
+That is why, its operations and combat engagements take place in numerous countries and several continents.

 In the late 60s, the United States threatened to establish ultimate air supremacy over the Soviet Union by selecting an advanced design of fighter aircraft (F-15 Eagle) with superior capabilities.